Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Conclusion

 \section{Conclusion}

-We have presented CodeBrain, a unified model for brain MRI imputation.
-The key idea is to cast the unified inter-modality transformation task into two stages: reconstruction and code prediction.
-In the first stage, each MRI modality is compressed to a quantized code, which is augmented by common features extracted from other modalities for the reconstruction.
-In the second stage, CodeBrain recovers the missing codes of any incomplete MRI sample.
-Extensive experiments on two public datasets demonstrated the effectiveness of our CodeBrain, achieving superior performance of unified brain MRI imputation.
+We have presented CodeBrain, a unified model for virtual full-stack scanning of brain MRI.
+The key idea is to cast the cross-modality translation task into two stages: learning compact codes and looking up these codes.
+First, each complete brain MRI set is compressed to a quantised code map using finite scalar quantisation.
+Second, CodeBrain predicts the full-stack code map and concatenates it with common features for the target synthesis.
+Extensive experiments demonstrated its superior imputation performance.

-\textbf{Limitation and Future Work.} Fig.~\ref{fig_compare} shows that despite achieving the SOTA imputation performance, our model may still be impacted by hallucination.
-Further improvements could come from new training losses \cite{tomaszewski2021biological,jiang2021focal} and the incorporation of MRI physical theories \cite{plewes2012physics}, particularly for contrast-enhanced modalities such as T1Gd.